spiders from mars

-Spiders from Mars is the fourth quirky adventure in the Sylvia Stryker Space Case Cozy Mystery series.
-If you like resourceful characters, unique settings, and outer space fun, then you’ll love Diane Vallere’s whimsical Space Case Cozy Mystery series.
+Spiders from Mars is the fourth quirky adventure in the Sylvia Stryker Space Case mystery series.
+If you like resourceful characters, unique settings, and outer space fun, then you’ll love Diane Vallere’s entertaining, interstellar series.

 Buy Spiders from Mars for feisty, feel-good mystery adventure today!

 The first thing I did was have Neptune declared legally dead.
 It was an unlikely start to a rescue mission, but it was my first one, and Neptune’s incarceration made it difficult to ask him for advice.